home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

     `;
   }

   // The user supplied configuration.
-Throw an exception and Lovelace will
+Throw an exception and Home Assistant
-  // render an error card.
+  // will render an error card.
   setConfig(config) {
     if (!config.entity) {
       throw new Error('You need to define an entity');